kaliop-uk/kueueingbundle-kinesis/readme.md

 * Kinesis groups messages in streams, which are divided into one or more shards each.
     Each message is pushed onto a shard, and has to be pulled from it.
-    In kaliop-messaging, the following mapping applies:
+    In kaliop-queueing, the following mapping applies:
     - stream => queue
     - shard => routing key

 * Kinesis by default does not remove messages from its shards when they are consumed.
 This means that the consumer has to keep an internal pointer to the last consumed message.
-A service is used to handle the local storage of this value
+A service is used to handle the local storage of this value - the default one provided in this bundle is based on the Doctrine-Cache bundle, and has to be configured to be enabled (see point 7 above).
+Note that since it uses the cache directory to store the data, on any cache clear the pointer will be reset, and old messages downloaded.
+To change this behaviour, see the option kaliop_queueing_kinesis.default.missing_sequence_number_strategy in parameters.yml

-* When running the kaliop_queueing:queuemessage, usage of the -k option to specify a shard partition key is mandatory.
+* When running the kaliop_queueing:queuemessage, usage of the -r option to specify a shard partition key is mandatory.
     NB: the value used is *not* the id of the shard, rather it is hashed and a shard is picked according to the hash value